 Fellows submit their applications directly to the Harvard South Africa Fellowship Program at Harvard University.
 A committee of HSAFP alumni, Harvard alumni and the CAS Faculty Chair will interview the short-listed applicants in South Africa.
 Successful candidates must then apply to and be admitted at the specific Harvard school where they intend to study.

 Applicants should determine well in advance whether, if awarded a fellowship, they can be granted leave by their employers for Harvard’s academic year.
 They should generally plan to be in residence at Harvard from September until June.
 However, some programs require fellows to begin residence on 1st July.
 No candidate should accept an interview unless assured that such leave will be granted.
-The committee does not wish to assign fellowships to anyone who subsequently finds it impossible to use the opportunity.
+The Center does not wish to assign fellowships to anyone who subsequently finds it impossible to use the opportunity.